ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/using-configmap-for-enironment-variables/supplying-only-specific-environment-variables-from-configmap.md

 ---
-description: Learn to seamlessly supply environment variables from various sources, including ConfigMap and direct key-value pairs.
-Discover how to manage and combine multiple sources for effective environment variable provisioning in Kubernetes.
+description: Efficiently select and supply specific environment variables from a ConfigMap in your Kubernetes environment.
+Learn how to fine-tune your configuration data for precise variable provisioning with our step-by-step guide.
+Enhance your environment variable management now!
 ---

-# Supply Environment Variables From Multiple Sources
+# Supplying Only Specific Environment Variables From ConfigMap

-What if you want to use `ConfigMap` for the environemnt variables but also want to supply additional environment variables directly in the pod definition?
+Consider a case where you want to use only a specific items from `ConfigMap` as environment variables instead of supplying entire `ConfigMap` as environment variables.

 Let's see how we can do that.